Skip to content

 When you change tokens in DesignPush:

-1. Re-export the package (Full Package or select build/tailwind/).
+1. Re-export (Full Package or select build/tailwind/).

-2. Replace preset.js in your project.
+2. Replace the tailwind/ folder in your project.

 See Tailwind FAQ for common setup issues, dark mode questions, framework-specific guides, and more.